Giving Our Life Meaning

 The Value of Meaning

 Carl Jung mused, “The least of things with a meaning is worth more in life than the greatest of things without it.”
 We may search the giant libraries of the grandest universities, devouring philosophy from the great minds of humanity and never stumble upon the enriching gifts of meaning.

 “Hang up philosophy!
 Unless philosophy can make a Juliet…” William Shakespeare

 The words, no matter how bright and intelligent, fail where the heart presides.
 Science struggles to integrate the world of neurons into the rich mental life of feelings, sensations, and meanings.
 Sitting on top of Maslow’s pyramid rest self-actualization—a meaningful life.
 But those that achieve peace don’t subscribe to a universal doctrine of meaning.
-They haven’t read from a golden book, hidden in a cave with carefully guarded secrets of meaning.
+They haven’t read from a golden book, discovered in a distant cave, revealing carefully guarded secrets of meaning.
 Their self-actualization and peace stem from living a meaningful life—Gandhi, Nelson Mandela, Mother Theresa, Martin Luther King Jr.